Application Advice from our Students

 - If you are intimidated to talk about potential research topics with faculty, you can contact current grad students first - they may be willing to talk with you and help you refine your ideas.

 - Make sure you have other people (mentors, friends, roommates, etc) read and edit your submission materials (resume, personal statement, etc).

 - Strongly consider applying to graduate fellowships the same year that you apply to graduate programs.
 There is no harm in putting your best foot forward and seeing what happens!
 If you receive a fellowship, it will allow you more flexibility in your choice of advisors or even graduate programs, since not all professors have funding for new students.
 (There are lists of graduate fellowships on the Oceanography website and the College of the Environment website.)

 Part II: After you’ve been invited as a prospective student

-At UW Oceanography, prospective students are invited to an open house recruitment period.
+At UW Oceanography, accepted applicants are invited to an open house recruitment period.
 This is a chance to meet faculty (perhaps your future advisor) and students.
-Think of this visit as an opportunity for you to make a good impression but also a chance for you to get the information you need to decide on the best program for you.
+Think of this visit as an opportunity for you to make a good impression, but also a chance for you to get the information you need to decide on the best program for you.